mgblackwater/stevekinney.net/content/courses/testing/differences-between-jest-and-vitest.md

 ### Jest

 Jest has been around the block.
 Built by Facebook, it's perfect for testing React apps (and others!) and has a reputation for giving you everything you need out of the box—mocking, snapshots, you name it.
 But here’s the thing.
-Jest can sometimes feel a little... _slow_.
+Jest can sometimes feel a little… _slow_.
 Not glacial slow, but slow enough that you’re going to start wondering if your code has some existential crisis every time the test suite runs.
 It uses the Node.js runtime exclusively, which is great for stability, but can limit its execution speed compared to other approaches.

 ### Vitest